-- The MMF offers the following recommendations with respect to Whiteshell Laboratories: CNL must commit to a standard for achieving a "satisfactory" rating for all SCA, which involves implementing appropriate internal safety performance oversight to ensure programming is not overlooked. - CNL must perform internal audits and inspections of waste management logs (and other logs as applicable) to ensure they are in compliance with prescribed formats and can be used to trace activities in the future. - CNL must continue to work proactively with applicable regulatory bodies to ensure that programming maintains in compliance with evolving regulations and policies. - CNSC increase the number of on-site assessments, requiring an audit of training and equipment logs for all critical emergency response procedures on a bi-annual basis. - CNSC should expand the scope of SCA assessment to include holistic systems-based approaches. - The MMF's input should be an integral part of land use planning and the definition and condition of the WL site in its final state.
+The MMF offers the following recommendations with respect to Whiteshell Laboratories:

+- CNL must commit to a standard for achieving a "satisfactory" rating for all SCA, which involves implementing appropriate internal safety performance oversight to ensure programming is not overlooked. - CNL must continue to work proactively with applicable regulatory bodies to ensure that programming maintains in compliance with evolving regulations and policies. - CNSC increase the number of on-site assessments, requiring an audit of training and equipment logs for all critical emergency response procedures on a bi-annual basis. - The MMF's input should be an integral part of land use planning and the definition and condition of the WL site in its final state.
 The CNSC should ensure that MMF input is facilitated and integrated into all planning phases of decommissioning for the WL site. - Future RORs and supporting reports should consider community engagement, communication, and preparedness near appropriate nuclear facilities as well as along transportation corridors for nuclear material and radioactive waste.